Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Can I create an OU Student record before I check my eligibility?

 Yes.
-You need to ensure that the student (not the driver if they are not the intended student) has a student record which can be set up before the driver checks their eligibility for funding.
-This will not commit the student to studying with the Open University.
+If you are considering studying with The Open University, you need to ensure that the student (not the driver if they are not the intended student) has a student record.
+This can be set up before the driver checks their eligibility for funding.
+This will not commit the student to studying with The Open University.

 The student will need to indicate to the adviser that they are an Uber student.